-The bill also specifies that a revocation of an anatomical gift made after a donor's death is effective only if the procurement organization, transplant hospital,32 physician, or technician33 knows of the revocation before an incision has been made to remove a part from the donor's body or before invasive procedures have begun to prepare the recipient.
+The act instead specifies that an anatomical gift made either during a donor's lifetime, or after the person's death, may be revoked in the same manner as it would be if it is amended.
+However, the act further specifies that a revocation of an anatomical gift made after a donor's death is effective only if the procurement organization, transplant hospital, hospital, physician, or technician knows of the revocation before an incision has been made to remove a part from the donor's body or before invasive procedures have begun to prepare the recipient.
+Revocation of an anatomical gift is also subject to the exceptions discussed under "Amendment of an anatomical gift--Exceptions" above.

-32 The bill defines a "transplant hospital" as a hospital that furnishes organ transplants and other medical and surgical specialty services required for the care of transplant patients (R.C.
+30 The act defines a "transplant hospital" as a hospital that furnishes organ transplants and other medical and surgical specialty services required for the care of transplant patients (R.C.
 2108.01(FF)).

-33 The bill defines a "technician" as an individual determined to be qualified to remove or process parts by an appropriate organization that is licensed, accredited, or regulated under federal or state law.
+31 The act defines a "technician" as an individual determined to be qualified to remove or process parts by an appropriate organization that is licensed, accredited, or regulated under federal or state law.
 "Technician" includes an enucleator and an embalmer licensed in Ohio who has completed a course in eye enucleation and has received a certificate of competency to that effect from a school of medicine recognized by the State Medical Board or from an eye bank that is a member of the Eye Bank Association of America (R.C.
 2108.01(CC)).
-The portion of the definition pertaining to embalmers reflects the substance of a statutory provision that the bill repeals pertaining to the authority of embalmers to enucleate eyes (R.C.
+The portion of the definition pertaining to embalmers reflects the substance of a statutory provision that the act repeals pertaining to the authority of embalmers to enucleate eyes (R.C.
 2108.071).